yext/search-ui-react/etc/answers-react-components.api.md

     apiName: string | string[];
 };

-// Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver
-// Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver
-// Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver
-// Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver
-//
 // @public
-function FilterGroup(props: FilterGroupProps): JSX.Element;

-// @public
-const FilterGroupContext: Context<FilterGroupContextType | null>;

-// @public
-interface FilterGroupContextType {
+interface FilterConfig {
+    collapsible?: boolean;
+    defaultExpanded?: boolean;
+    label?: string;
-    // Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver defaultFieldId?: string;
+    // Warning: (ae-forgotten-export) The symbol "FilterOption" needs to be exported by the entry point index.d.ts
-    getCollapseProps: UseCollapseOutput['getCollapseProps'];
-    getToggleProps: UseCollapseOutput['getToggleProps'];
-    isExpanded: boolean;
+    options: FilterOption[];
-    searchValue: string;
+    placeholderText?: string;
-    setSearchValue: (value: string) => void;
+    searchable?: boolean;
 }

-// Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver
-//
-// @public
-type FilterGroupProps = PropsWithChildren<{
-    defaultExpanded?: boolean;
-    defaultFieldId?: string;
-}>;

 declare namespace Filters {
     export {
-        CheckboxOption,
-        CheckboxOptionProps,
-        CheckboxCssClasses,
-        CollapsibleLabel,
-        CollapsibleLabelProps,
-        CollapsibleSection,
-        CollapsibleSectionProps,
-        ResponsiveDivider,
-        ResponsiveDividerProps,
-        Facets,
-        FacetsProps,
-        FiltersContext,
-        useFiltersContext,
-        FiltersContextType,
-        FilterGroup,
-        FilterGroupProps,
-        FilterGroupContext,
-        useFilterGroupContext,
-        FilterGroupContextType,
-        SearchInput,
-        SearchInputProps,
-        StaticFilters,
-        StaticFiltersProps
+        Filters_2 as default,
+        Divider,
+        FilterConfig,
+        FiltersCssClasses
     }
 }
 export { Filters }

+// Warning: (ae-forgotten-export) The symbol "FiltersProps" needs to be exported by the entry point index.d.ts
+// Warning: (ae-unresolved-inheritdoc-reference) The @inheritDoc reference could not be resolved: The package "@yext/answers-react-components" does not have an export "FiltersProps"
+//
 // @public
-const FiltersContext: Context<FiltersContextType | null>;
+function Filters_2(props: FiltersProps): JSX.Element;

+// Warning: (ae-forgotten-export) The symbol "CollapsibleLabelCssClasses" needs to be exported by the entry point index.d.ts
+// Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver
+//
 // @public
-interface FiltersContextType {
+interface FiltersCssClasses extends CollapsibleLabelCssClasses {
-    filters: SelectableFilter[];
-    handleFilterSelect: (filter: Filter, checked: boolean) => void;
+    container?: string;
+    divider?: string;
+    optionsContainer?: string;
+    searchableInputElement?: string;
 }

 // @public